 “It’ll go without me” is a common excuse about air travel that needs to stop if we want to be part of the solution to our climate emergency.

 My ears pricked, however, when their conversation turned to holidays.
-One woman revealed to the other that she and her husband had booked a family holiday abroad, and whilst she was excited about the holiday, she had recently watched David Attenborough’s Climate Change: The Facts. and felt terrible guilt over the flights it would entail and the impact on the environment.
-Her friend, being the good friend, told her not to worry because that flight would go anyway, whether she was on the flight or not, and the act of her flying on this particular flight wouldn’t make a blind bit of difference to the environment.
+One woman revealed to the other that she and her husband had booked a family holiday abroad.
+And whilst she was excited about the holiday, she had recently watched David Attenborough’s Climate Change: The Facts. and felt terrible guilt over the flights it would entail and the impact on the environment.
+Her friend, being the good friend, told her not to worry because that flight would go anyway, whether she was on the flight or not.
+She told her that this act of her flying on this particular flight wouldn’t make a blind bit of difference to the environment.

-I bit my tongue because I’m not the kind of person that would butt into the conversation of strangers (though it seems I’m the type of person that would recount the conversation of strangers on the internet!), but I couldn’t help but wish we could stop spreading the false notion of “it’ll go without me” when it comes to transport, particularly air travel.
+I bit my tongue because I’m not the kind of person that would butt into the conversation of strangers (though it seems I’m the type of person that would recount the conversation of strangers on the internet!).
+However I couldn’t help but wish we could stop spreading the false notion of “it’ll go without me” when it comes to transport, particularly air travel.

 Profits, Not a Public Service

-When it comes to air travel, you have to remember that flight operators are businesses – they don’t just exist to perform a public service – so money is everything.
+When it comes to air travel, you have to remember that flight operators are businesses.
+They don’t just exist to perform a public service.
+Therefore money is everything.
 Flights and routes need to be profitable otherwise services get cut.
-So yes, in the short term that one flight probably will go without you, but in the long term the fewer people that choose to fly, the fewer flights and fewer runways are required, and the less profitable aviation becomes, meaning the “it’ll go without me” notion becomes a hollow excuse.
+So yes, in the short term that one flight probably will go without you, but in the long term the fewer people that choose to fly, the fewer flights and fewer runways are required, and the less profitable aviation becomes.
+This means the “it’ll go without me” notion becomes a hollow excuse.

-Of course, it’s not just Brits that need to stop flying to be able to reduce flights, but no-fly campaigns are growing in Europe, and I would imagine will catch on more and more as interest and awareness in our climate emergency gathers momentum – particularly when one transatlantic flight can add as much to your carbon footprint as a typical year’s worth of driving (and that’s just one way).
+Of course, it’s not just Brits that need to stop flying to be able to reduce flights.
+The good news is no-fly campaigns are growing in Europe.
+I would imagine more will catch on more and more as interest and awareness in our climate emergency gathers momentum.
+Particularly when one transatlantic flight can add as much to your carbon footprint as a typical year’s worth of driving (and that’s just one way).